erlerobot/erle_gitbook_python/functions/importing_functions.md

 ## Importing functions

-A module is a file that contains definitions—including variables and functions—that you can use once it is imported.There is a Python module named math that includes a number of useful variables and functions, and sqrt() is one of those functions.
+A module is a file that contains definitions—including variables and functions—that you can use once it is imported.There is a Python module named math that includes a number of useful variables and functions, and `sqrt()` is one of those functions.
 In order to access math, all you need is the import keyword.
 When you simply import a module this way, it's called a generic import.

+Note: We have done this with `random`and with `datetime`.

 To import a function (in this case `sqrt()` function) from this module follow the steps:
 - Type `import math` .
--Insert `math.` before `sqrt()` so that it has the form `math.sqrt()`.
+- Insert `math.` before `sqrt()` so that it has the form `math.sqrt()`.
 This tells Python not only to import `math`, but to get the `sqrt()` function from within `math`.

 Here you have an example: